 Wireless Tissue Expanders Promising for Breast Reconstruction

-A new wireless system could enhance comfort and convenience of tissue expander breast reconstruction.
+A new wireless system could enhance the comfort and convenience of tissue expander breast reconstruction.

 The new AeroForm patient-controlled tissue expander (PCE) allows for wireless control of tissue expansion through carbon dioxide inflation. “[It] has a needle-free design and anatomical shape, is lightweight, is expanded at home by the patient, is dosed according to comfort….and is easy to use,” observes Tony Connell, MD, principal investigator of the Patient Activated Controlled Expansion (PACE) II trial.